Community scientists help advance cancer research in the community

-The Community-Engaged Translational Research team implemented the citizen scientist program last year thanks in large part to its long-time ties to churches, community centers and more within many of the area’s diverse ethnic and religious groups.
+The Community-Engaged Translational Research team implemented the community scientist program last year thanks in large part to its long-time ties to churches, community centers and more within many of the area’s diverse ethnic and religious groups.

 “Community engagement is part of what we do,” says Crystal Roberson, program manager, Health Disparities Research.

-Citizen scientists work with MD Anderson researchers to help improve their study design, outreach materials, study recruitment materials and to reduce barriers to research participation.
+Community scientists work with MD Anderson researchers to help improve their study design, outreach materials, study recruitment materials and to reduce barriers to research participation.
 The rapid feedback and insight they provide is invaluable for the faculty to learn the best ways to approach a specific community or population or how to make research studies or health education materials more enticing.

 Insights from the outside

 Breast surgical oncologist Mediget Teshome, M.D., had an idea she thought could help patients understand a clinical trial and decide if it was right for them.
 Before she included this in a research study, however, she wanted to know if she was on the right track.
-Last summer, she met with the citizen scientists for an hour to talk over some example designs of the new tool she was working on.
+Last summer, she met with the community scientists for an hour to talk over some example designs of the new tool she was working on.

 “The group was very engaged and provided great input on my design examples,” she says.
 “It was very helpful to hear from community members who would potentially be participants in a trial what appealed to them, what they found confusing and what they thought could be organized differently.”

 Hearing from people who don’t work in health care or see information on cancer treatments and prevention every day helped Teshome find areas for improvement, especially around medical terminology and abbreviations, she notes.

 “There’s no value in a new initiative if it doesn’t reach the people it’s meant to reach,” she says.
 “There are many researchers here developing research concepts that will have a positive impact on our patients, and groups like this will help us design and develop concepts that can increase our impact.”